Hamilton shooting victim Robert Nelson died protecting his girlfriend, sister says

 "We have a really good network down here so we will be fine, and he was part of one of the biggest hospitality groups in Hamilton which he was quite a big part of, so we will have a lot of support."

+"Our prayers are with you at this time Kahlee and Issac.
+To my friend Robert "Lord" Nelson, R.I.P young man, you will be missed by us all mate," he wrote.

+Another friend posted, "I will never forget that beautiful smile and laugh I can't believe you're gone I honestly can't get over this".

-A neighbour on Matthews Cres said she slept right through the incident but knew the family who lived at the address.
+A neighbour to the Matthews Cres address said she slept right through the incident but knew the family who lived at the address.

 "They are fabulous neighbours.
 I am quite upset about it," she said.